paolochang/codility-online-assessment/README.md

 - MaxProductOfThree[Easy]: Maximize A[P] \* A[Q] \* A[R] for any triplet (P, Q, R).
 - Triangle[Easy]: Determine whether a triangle can be built from a given set of edges.
 - NumberOfDiscIntersections[Medium]: Compute the number of intersections in a sequence of discs.

+#### 7. Stacks and Queues

+- Brackets[Easy]: Determine whether a given string of parentheses (multiple types) is properly nested.
+- Fish[Easy]: N voracious fish are moving along a river.
+Calculate how many fish are alive.
+- Nesting[Easy]: Determine whether a given string of parentheses (single type) is properly nested.
+- StoneWall[Easy]: Cover "Manhattan skyline" using the minimum number of rectangles.